otrack/cloud-computing-infrastructures/transactions/README.md

         "INSERT INTO banking.accounts (country_code, id, balance) VALUES (?, ?, ?)
 IF NOT EXISTS"
     );

-For `performTransfer`, read the current balances, calculate the new balances, and update them.
+For `performTransfer`, read the current balances, calculate the new ones, and update the accounts.

-**[Q44]** Deploy the banking application over GCP.
+**[Q44]** Deploy the banking application over multiple nodes in GCP.
 The pods connect to the Cassandra cluster using the `CASSANDRA_HOST` and `CASSANDRA_PORT` environment variables.
 Test your general architecture by running the benchamrk suite:

 	test.sh -populate

-Then, run the concurrent test with a small number of accounts and verify that the total sum is still zero.
+Then, run the concurrent test with a small number of accounts and verify that the total sum is zero as expected.

     test.sh -concurrent-run
 	test.sh -check